feathery-org/feathery-react/README.md

 1. `userKey`\
    Type: `string`\
    Unique ID of the user who is accessing Feathery.
 This can be anything as long as it's unique per user.
-2. `sdkKey`\
+2. `apiKey`\
    Type: `string`\
    Feathery API Key.
-This authorizes your SDK to communicate with Feathery servers.
+This authorizes the library to communicate with Feathery servers.

 ### `<Feathery.Form>`
 Initialize this component in your React app at the location where